-Even without prior programming or infrastructure management experience, you can tell that it will display a text “Hello, World!”.
+Even without prior programming or infrastructure management experience, you can tell that it will display the text “Hello, World!”.
 But you must be wondering where?
 Somewhere on Azure or Google Cloud?
 Not really, we’re not there yet.
 It will display the text wherever the file is run.
 So, if you would like to test it and see it in a command line on your computer, you need to install Terraform locally first.

-Of course, on a commercial, large-scale project, the process would look a little differently.
-Someone would define entire project’s infrastructure—servers, databases, and so on—in Terraform configuration files and store them in a central code repository.
+Of course, on a commercial, large-scale project, the process would look a little different.
+Someone would define entire project’s infrastructure – servers, databases, and so on – in Terraform configuration files and store them in a central code repository.
 They would then be run with Terraform commands, such as terraform apply, to deploy the infrastructure defined in the files.
-The workflow is very simple: create Terraform configuration file(s), commit them to source control repository and run them with Terraform commands (this would normally be done on a CI/CD server) to manage your infrastructure whenever you need to.
+The workflow is very simple: create Terraform configuration file(s), commit them to a source code control repository, and run them with Terraform commands (this would normally be done on a CI/CD server) to manage your infrastructure whenever you need to.

 By executing the commands, your human readable file is translated to a binary form, parsed by a machine, and translated into a series of API calls to the cloud providers.
 A simplified view of the infrastructure management process with Terraform is depicted below.